jonwardopenai/nomic/README.md

 205. An adopted rule-change takes full effect at the moment of the completion of the vote that adopted it.

-206. When a proposed rule-change is defeated, the player who proposed it loses 10 points.

 207. Each player always has exactly one vote.

 208. The winner is the first player to achieve 100 (positive or negative) points.